capacitor-community/media/README.md

 const media = new Media();

 //
-// Save video to a specfic album media
+// Save video to a specific album media
   .saveVideo({ path: '/path/to/the/file', album: 'My Album' }) .then(console.log)